Skip to main content

 For Sellers:

-If the reserve price is not met, but you are willing to accept the highest bid, all you need to do is notify Municibid.
+• If the reserve price is not met, but you are willing to accept the highest bid, all you need to do is notify Municibid.
 We will send an offer to your highest bidder!
 The highest bidder will have 2 business days to respond to the offer.
 If the bidder accepts the offer, we will update the listing to declare them the winning bidder!
+Alternatively, you may choose to relist the item for a new auction if you’re not satisfied with the highest bid.

 For Bidders:

-If you are the highest bidder on an item where the reserve price isn’t met, you are not obligated to accept the seller’s offer.
+• If you are the highest bidder on an item where the reserve price isn’t met, you are not obligated to accept the seller’s offer.
 You may decline the offer if it does not align with your preferences or circumstances.
 This decision will not penalize you on the platform.
+Staying attentive post-auction is essential, as sellers may contact you with second-chance offers or relist items that were not sold.

 Best Practices for Bidders